 Notably, cases connected with protection of consumers' rights very rarely appear in courts, for a number of reasons: underdeveloped consumer protection law, lengthy period of court proceedings, complicated enforcement of court decisions, low level of people's legal knowledge, the high cost of legal services, and other factors.
-117
+120

-According to information posted on the official website of the Judicial Authority of Ukraine, 118 cases connected with consumer protection constituted a minor proportion (approximately 0.8 per cent) of all the cases considered by local courts in Ukraine in 2013

-, and approximately 0.03 per cent concerned compensation for material and moral damage related to defective products.
+According to information posted on the official website of the Judicial Authority of Ukraine, 121 cases connected with consumer protection constituted a minor proportion (approximately 1 per cent) of all the cases considered by local courts in Ukraine in 2015, and approximately 0.02 per cent concerned compensation for material and moral damage related to defective products.

-The practice shows that, generally, consumers address the State Inspectorate on Consumers Rights Protection and local inspections thereof in order to settle disputes arising out of issues of product liability.
+The practice shows that, generally, consumers address the State authorities (currently - the State Service of Ukraine on Safety of Food Products and Consumer Protection and local bodies thereof) in order to settle disputes arising out of issues of product liability.

-The State Inspectorate on Consumers Rights Protection is entitled inter alia to exercise the state control over observance of legislation on consumer rights, compliance with technical regulations and standards, and provides consultations for consumers on protection of their rights.
-119
+The State Service of Ukraine on Safety of Food Products and Consumer Protection is entitled, inter alia, to exercise the state control over observance of legislation on consumer rights, the state market control, including control over compliance with technical regulations and standards, and to consider the consumers' requests within the limits of its authority.
+122